 More than just a hobbyist

 “SendCutSend provides a great selection of materials and a super fast turnaround time.
 I could not operate as efficiently or cost effectively without them.
 The pricing even allows me to do one-off customs for customers requesting something specific,” said Teale.
-“I have been really impressed by SendCutSend’s customer service from working with me on getting specific materials, allowing me to drop ship materials to cut and addressing any issues with parts.”
+“I have been really impressed by SendCutSend’s customer service from working with me on addressing any issues with parts.”